Are you looking for an upgrade to your NVIDIA Shield controller or a new gamepad for your Android TV?

 The Razer Raiju mobile gaming controller charges via USB C and provides up to 27 hours of playtime on a single charge.

 Easy Bluetooth pairing is enabled with Android devices via the Razer Raiju Mobile app.
-Pairing is done by entering a code displayed on the controller’s touchpad to your smartphone or tablet and pressing connect in the mobile application.
-This allows you to share control of your game between two paired phones/tablets, allowing for multiplayer gaming sessions without buying another controller.
+Pairing is done by entering a code displayed on the game controller’s touchpad to your Android phones and pressing connect in the mobile application.
+This allows you to share control of your game between two paired phones/tablets, allowing for multiplayer gaming sessions without buying another game controller.

 The Razer Raiju mobile gaming controller offers a great experience for gamers looking for more than just mobile games.
 It has a built-in phone mount for your mobile and allows you to switch between the touchpad or analog stick controls.